 - CAN Voltage drop Ground Test

 It’s possible that the ECU was “electrocuted to death”.
 The OBDII interface is capable of implementing a variety of data bus voltages.
 Bus lines could be damaged by being connected to a higher voltage than 12V.

 CAN OBD2 reset ECU?

-For the most part, the OBD Scanner is used to gather information about the car’s performance, analyzing data from the engine, transmission, safety, or other systems and identifying potential problems.
+For the most part, the OBD Scanner is used to gather information about the car’s performance, analyze data from the engine, transmission, safety, or other systems and identify potential problems.
 Generic OBD Scanners are not capable of resetting the ECU but some advanced scanners have this capability.